mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    :label:`50hznotch`

-Next, let’s see if we can reverse-engineer one of the AD7124’s internal filters.
-And to keep it interesting we’ll choose one with a strange frequency response, like the simultaneous 50Hz/60Hz rejection filter shown in Figure :ref:`5060hzflt`.
+The datasheet does not provide details on the AD7124’s internal filters, aside from frequency response plots.
+But SINC filters are fairly easy to construct when nulls are known.
+The simultaneous 50Hz/60Hz rejection filter shown in Figure :ref:`5060hzflt` is a nontrivial example.

 .. figure:: simult_50_60_reverse_eng.png
+   :scale: 50 %

    AD7124-8 50/60Hz rejection filter
    :label:`5060hzflt`

 Higher order SINC filters can be generated by convolving SINC1 filters.
 For example, convolving two SINC1 filters (with a rectangular impulse response in time) will result in a SINC2 response, with a triangular impulse response.
 Load
 `ad7124_filters.py <https://github.com/mthoren-adi/precision_adc_toolbox/blob/master/ad7124_filters.py>`__
 into your Python IDE, and before running it take a look through the code.
 In particular, the following snipped derives a SINC3 filter with a null at 50Hz:

+.. -----------------------------------------------------|
 .. code-block:: python

     ### AD7124 FILTERS